• Skip to primary navigation

 Prologue stories in 52

 Finally, you can read a more traditional prologue in two issues of the weekly series 52 (2006), of which Morrison was one of a cast of rotating writers.
-Morrison provides some ticklers for his run in issues #30 and #47.
+Morrison provides some ticklers for their run in issues #30 and #47.
 See Guide to DC Universe Events – One Year Later.

 Part 1: Batman and Son to Batman R.I.P. (and Final Crisis)